Electricity is something we take for granted. Most of us have even experienced power outages and lived through them (even slept through them).

 Then there are the sinister ways in which our grid can be taken down.
 Many Americans choose to ignore this danger as alarmist conspiracy theory, but it's been very well documented.

 In fact, award-winning journalist Ted Koppel wrote a book titled Lights Out about this very topic.
-I highly recommend it as further reading.
+I highly recommend it for further reading.

 To summarize Koppel's book, our energy grid is incredibly vulnerable, and an EMP is just one of many ways it could be attacked.
 More on those other threats in a moment.